 - Community efforts like the Trusted Software Alliance

 And now we can add the Financial Services / Information Sharing and Analysis Center (FS-ISAC) to the list.
-The FS-ISAC started the Product & Services Committee working group to identify appropriate security control types for third party service and product providers.
+The FS-ISAC started the Product & Services Committee working to identify appropriate security control types for third party service and product providers.
 This effort is due to the fact that the application represents the “new perimeter”.
 The working group references Gartner research that states “since enterprises are getting better at defending perimeters, attackers are targeting IT supply chains.”.
 The report continues to state, “recent breach reports such as Verizon’s Data Breach Investigations Report underscore the vulnerability of the application layer, including third party software.
 This new perimeter of third party software must be addressed.”

 The report addresses three suggested control types that should be implemented based on the new supply chain reality: